-How To Improve Your Kitchen Design ⇒ Most people use their kitchen as a multifunctional space: cooking, eating, hang out, among others.
+Kitchen Design: How to Improve Your Kitchen – Most people use their kitchen as a multifunctional space: for cooking, eating, hang out, among others.
 There are simple ways to stylish this area, such as decorated shelving, and colorful tiles.
 Read more to discover how to improve your kitchen design.

 Open shelves are a good way to display aesthetic cookware, glasses, or pots.
 This trend uses functional objects as decorative elements, giving an eclectic style to your kitchen design.

-Kitchens don’t have to be just white, marble ou granite.
+Kitchens don’t have to be just white, marble or granite.
 You can play with colorful tiling to add some personality to the area.
-Created by Jenn Feldman Designs, this kitchen design is beautifully placed together by navy tile.
+Created by Jenn Feldman Designs, this kitchen design is beautifully placed together with navy tile.

-Classic and modern styles were never out, especially on kitchen design.
+Classic and modern styles were never out, especially in kitchen design.
 Neutral color palettes, high-end materials, and decorative details harmonize the area.
 Lightning can work as a decorative element and add a sophisticated environment to your kitchen.
-Designed by Luxxu, Pharo is a crystal pendant with a delicate look but a strong structure.
-It’s made of crystal glass and gold plated brass.
+Designed by LUXXU, the Pharo is a crystal pendant with a delicate look but a strong structure.
+It’s made of crystal glass and gold-plated brass.

-Bar chairs are a central piece as countertops and cabinetry.
+Bar chairs are a central piece of countertops and cabinetry.
 It can define the tone of the room.
-Since classic styles are timeless, high chairs can enhance elegance and luxurious to your kitchen design.
-The Saboteur Bar Chair reminisce the old glamour of noir movies while mixing luxury and comfort.
+Since classic styles are timeless, high chairs can enhance elegance and luxury in your kitchen design.
+The Saboteur Bar Chair reminisces the old glamour of noir movies while mixing luxury and comfort.
 Designed by Luxxu, this classy velvet chair furnishes gold details into a neutral color scheme palette.
 It’s made of wood, brass, and velvet.